yancong222/scriptscz/acoustics/readme.md

-1. The mfa subfolder contains shell scripts for run Montreal Forced Aligner
+1. The mfa subfolder contains shell scripts to implement Montreal Forced Aligner

     Input: audio files and their corresponding transcripts .txt

     Note: may need to cut audios into small segments

-2. The OS subfolder contains python scripts to run OpenSmile
+2. The OS subfolder contains python scripts to implement OpenSmile

     Input: audio files